theforeman/foreman-packaging/README.md

 1. Commit the changes
   1. `git add -A`
   1. `git commit -m "Add NAME package"`
+1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
-1. Submit a pull request against `rpm/develop` and provide links to scratch builds
+1. Submit a pull request against `rpm/develop`

 ## HOWTO: update a package